NEWS

 Dancing through life

-Eric Limeranko, broadcast and cinematic arts faculty member, received funding for his project, "Dance Film Collaboration."
+Eric Limarenko, broadcast and cinematic arts faculty member, received funding for his project, "Dance Film Collaboration."
 The project will be to create a film that tells the story of an elderly couple as they look back on their lives through dance.

 The project will involve broadcast and cinematic arts students, as well as students from theater, interpretation and dance.
-Limeranko said everyone participating has a unique skill set and incredible experience behind them.
+Limarenko said everyone participating has a unique skill set and incredible experience behind them.
 He hopes his team can be a solid example to the students of how to collaborate well.

 View latest news